tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

     npm install -g gulp topojson bower

 On Linux you'll need to sudo/run as root.
-Done.
+On Windows, you'll need to have a compilation environment to install topojson.
+That means Visual Studio C++ for Windows Desktop (the free [Express](http://www.microsoft.com/en-us/download/details.aspx?id=40787) version works fine).
+And then you'll need to tell node what VS C++ version to use.

+    npm install -g topojson --msvs_version=2013

+With the version being whatever you have installed.
+You can get more info on the kind of stuff you'll need to compile on Windows [here](https://github.com/TooTallNate/node-gyp).
+Yay Windows.

 ### Clone or download/unzip the project
 If you have git installed, just: